pfenninglab/nhp_snrna_striatum_analysis/README.md

 # nhp_snrna_striatum_analysis

-The code and jupyternotebooks to go along with the Medium Spiny Neuron Diversity in the Primate Nucleus Accumbens publication
+The code and jupyternotebooks to go along with the Medium Spiny Neuron Diversity in the Primate Nucleus Accumbens publication.
+This github details the analysis performed on single nucleus RNA-seq data sampled from the Rhesus macaque striatum.
+The resulting analysis yielded precise gene markers for call cell types in the macaque straitum and a characterization of the diversity of medium spiny neurons as well as their regional distribution in the nucleus accumbens vs the putamen anc caudate.
+You can follow along the analysis with the Jupyter notebooks below.
+The statstical test scripts contain code to run the cell type identification and cluster validation statstical testing

 ## Requirements